raspberrypilearning/scratch-cat-goes-skiing/en/step_3.md

 [[[generic-scratch-paint-new-backdrop]]]

-+ Add the code to your skier sprite so it appears at the top of the slope and points downhill when the flag is pressed.
++ Add the code to your skier sprite so it appears at the top of the slope and points downhill `when the flag is clicked`{:class="blockcontrol"}.

 ```blocks
 	when green flag clicked